bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

         [ h1 [] [ text "Let's Help Santa! 🎅🏻🙏🏻" ]
         , div [ class "container" ]
             [ div [ class "workshop" ]
-                [ renderPresent "present-2"
-                , renderPresent "present-3"
+                [ renderPresent "present-2", renderPresent "present-3" ]
-                ]
             , div [ class "sleigh" ]
-                [ renderPresent "present-1"
+                [ renderPresent "present-1" ]
             ]
         ]
-        ]
 ```

-If you read my previous blog post, you might notice a slight difference: The HTML is defined in a function called `view`, that receives a `model` argument.
+If you read my previous blog post, you might notice a slight difference: Here. the HTML is defined in a function called `view`, that receives a `model` argument.
 It returns an HTML structure, kind of like we did before.
-We don't use the `model` argument yet.
-Then we call `main`, which calls the `view` and receives a string of `"todo"` as a value for now.
+In the HTML, we don't use the `model` argument yet.
+Then we call `main`, which calls the `view` and passes a string of `"todo"` as a dummy model for now.

 ### The initial model